yurifpinto/wpguidelines/README.md

 ## WPGuidelines is a Wordpress theme for brand guideline projects.
-Built as a child theme for the Twenty Twenty-four default theme, which has built-in support for the new, more intuitive site editor.
+Built as a child theme for the Twenty Twenty-Four default theme, which has built-in support for the new, more intuitive site editor.
 This theme builds on that base with custom blocks, patterns and templates aimed at making the experience of building guidelines easy for designers, not just coders.

 ### Features